falkenber9/cleancopy/README.md

 By default, comments inside the LaTeX documents are stripped/redacted as well.

+## How it works
+Running ``latex`` or ``pdflatex`` with the command ``-record``/``-recorder`` brings the compilers to print the paths of all accessed files during a run (for input or output) into a ``.fls`` file.
+The cleancopy script triggers such a translation and reads the provided file to obtain a list of dependencies.
+Only relative paths are assumed as necessary dependencies, while absolute paths are discarded as they are assumed to be libraries/fonts/etc. that come with the LaTeX installation on the system.

 ## Caution
 This script potentially (over)writes and modifies files on your disk.
 Ensure you have backups of your documents you plan to run this script on, e.g. a remote GIT repository.
 Do not apply this script on your backup copy.